 Captain America gets Punisher, not Ant-Man

-Let’s be real.
-If you are going to go head to head with some of the strongest superheroes in the world, you want someone really hardcore.
+Let’s be real, if you are going to go head-to-head with some of the strongest superheroes in the world, you want someone really hardcore.
 The Punisher is just what Team Cap needs.
 He might be a little hard to control, but he’ll get the job done.
 Armed with a shotgun and a bad attitude, he’d had a field day with Iron Man and the lot.

-Destruction of Airport
+Destruction of airport

 Nobody does epic better than Snyder.
 The destruction at the airport would be a lot bigger.
 The fight would even be on a bigger scale.
 No, even bigger than the Giant Man attack.
 It would be dark.
 It would be raining.
 Lightning will strike as characters punch each other.
 People would be watching from a distance as the two teams go at it.
-There would be blood, sweat, and tears.
+There will be blood, sweat and tears.

 The fight would be so hectic that someone would die.
 Probably Hawkeye.
 All he really has are his arrows, and that wouldn’t be enough to survive such a violent fight.
 Instead of attending Peggy Carter’s funeral, we’d see Clint Barton’s.
 His family would be incredibly heartbroken and completely blame the Avengers.
 Tony would see this as a warning that his nightmares are becoming real.
 Captain America would feel guilty too, but believe that the fight was for a good cause.

-Spider-Man is a Man
+Spider-Man is a man, not a boy

 There is no room for kids to be part of this darker film.
 Spider-Man would be exactly what he is called – a man.
 Not a boy.
 We’d probably see someone like Jake Gyllenhaal in the role.
 Jake Gyllenhaal gets mistaken for Spider-Man all the time anyway.
 It would be great to see him as a darker, more serious Spidey.